-Looking for office or retail space in one of Galveston's most cherished commercial real estate buildings?
+Looking for office or retail space for lease in one of Galveston's most cherished commercial real estate buildings?
 You're in luck.
 Mitchell Historic Properties has been working to revitalize Galveston for more than 30 years, restoring life to some of the most iconic buildings on the strand.
 We have won numerous awards for our historical restoration projects, while providing quality office and retail space to a variety of different businesses ranging from coffee shops to attorneys and medical professionals.
 Contact us today to learn more!

 The Hutchings-Sealy building is actually two conjoined three-story buildings sitting dominantly on the strand.
 The granite exterior boasts stunning hues of pink, grey, brown and beige.
 Half of the building was originally designed to be a banking institution, with other half consisting of premier office spaces.
 Both halves of the building were renovated in 1987 and now house several distinguished tenants.